 The last French auto factory to close was a Renault plant in 1992, according to Francois Roudier, spokesman for the country’s automakers’ association.
 Renault confirmed the date.

 The French company entered into a strategic alliance with General Motors Co.
-(GM) earlier this year in which the American carmaker took a 7 percent stake to become the second-largest shareholder after the founding family.
+(GM:US) earlier this year in which the American carmaker took a 7 percent stake to become the second-largest shareholder after the founding family.
 The two plan to cooperate on purchasing and vehicle development to lower costs.

 Peugeot’s first-half operating loss in the automotive unit will reach 700 million euros compared with a profit of 405 million euros a year earlier.
 The measures are part of a plan to cut 1 billion euros in costs in 2012, Peugeot said.